 - Any related corporate, transactional, loan, or securities documents prepared by appropriate counsel

 Once the supporting documentation has been compiled into hardcopy binders and the application form completed, the applicant must sign the hardcopy documents in ink and submit the application pack and filing fee to the USCIS California Service Center.

 EB-5 Regional Center and Project Business Plans

-In order for USCIS to approve the regional center application, the business plans for both the regional center itself and the accompanying project must meet certain requirements.
-Specifically, these business plans must be compliant with Matter of Ho.
+For USCIS to approve the regional center application, the business plans for both the regional center itself and the accompanying project must meet certain requirements.
+Specifically, these business plans must be compliant with the guidelines set out in Matter of Ho.
 USCIS requires comprehensive business plans that provide ample, independent evidence of their credibility.

 Hypothetical, Actual, and Exemplar Project Applications for EB-5 Regional Centers